marklori/hello-world/README.md

 # hello-world
-That is so funny! :joy"
+That is so funny! :joy: